HeyItsMicro/SoFaygo-Sessions/README.md

 The greatest album you will ever hear.

+**Known issue: Spotify local files do not show album cover art.
+I am looking into what I can do to fix this, ideally with keeping the .m4a file format.**

 A few notes:
 - If a song is missing it's probably because I didn't like it (which is rare).
 - The release dates included in each release description might not match the actual release date on GitHub, especially for older versions.
 This is because those dates are when I originally updated the album in my own local files, so you can ignore those dates.